stephaneVercouillieBMID/slate/source/workingVersion.html.md

 **itsme®** supports the use of both HTTP `GET` and `POST` methods.
 If using the HTTP `POST` method, the request parameters must be serialized using [Form Serialization](http://openid.net/specs/openid-connect-core-1_0.html#FormSerialization).

-Please check the following request parameters, Parameter | Required | Comment| Parameter Explained
+Please check the following table for request parameters, Parameter | Required | Comment| Parameter Explained
  --------- | ------- | -----|-----
  **client_id** | Required | MUST be the Partner Code you obtained from BMID during on-boarding process and this value will be unique to each partner per environment.
 This information is in the on-boarding file provided by BMID.|This is your client identifier at the OpenID Provider.